Autism and UK airports – improving assistance for passengers with autism

 Over 80% of parents of children with Autism Spectrum Disorder responded that the airport experience is a particularly daunting one in a recent survey conducted by Airport Parking Shop.
 Children with autism are likely to find airports very problematic, which is unsurprising given that it is a scenario far removed from everyday life.
 Queuing, security, announcements, crowds and more can all combine to make it a pretty overwhelming experience for anyone with ASD, but in particular children.

-In recent years airports are beginning to step up their facilities for those with ASD – Manchester Airport led the way for a while in the UK, with booklets available on each terminal, but these have since been removed.
+In recent years, there have been a lot more autism friendly airports!
+Manchester Airport led the way for a while in the UK, with booklets available on each terminal, but these have since been removed.
 You can still request a lanyard for passengers with a hidden disability though.
-Other airports such as Gatwick offer a booklet here, whilst most recently in 2017, Newcastle Airport have trained their staff on autism awareness and now offer an autism passport which allows holders to Fast Track through security and Heathrow now offer Sunflower Lanyards to those with a hidden disability.
+Other airports such as Gatwick offer visual booklet, whilst Newcastle Airport have trained their staff on autism awareness and now offer an Autism Passport which allows holders to Fast Track through security and Heathrow now offer Sunflower Lanyards to those with a hidden disability.

-Airports are getting better and better at helping those with autism through the experience and since writing this blog, many UK airports have now stepped up to provide some levels of support.
+Airports are getting better and better at helping those with autism through the experience and since writing this blog, there have been a lot more autism friendly airports!
 In the table below, you can see what each airport has available to date.
 We will try to keep this updated.
 Continue reading to discover more about what our survey respondents said.

 Click the plane emoji ✈️ in each row to be taken to the official airport information.